 Many of the lyrics on AMERICAN SOJOURN come directly from band leader Reverend Sam Caine’s fiction, which trains its high beams on 21st century Americana, where sex, God and rock ‘n’ roll meet the social web.
 As James Greer (Guided by Voices) has said about the stories that spawned the band: “The aim is to unsettle your assumptions about class, about gender, about sex, about religion, about identity: in short, about yourself, and what it means to be human in an inhuman world.”
 THREE TIMES BAD carries on this artistic exploration with a Southern Gothic approach to songwriting and dynamic live performances in the family of the Devil Makes Three and early Old Crow Medicine Show — with a nod to Americana forefathers Uncle Dave Macon, Jimmie Rodgers, and Bill Monroe.

-Led by unrepentant freak preacher Caine (on acoustic guitar, banjo, and lead vocals), the THREE TIMES BAD collective currently performs as a power trio and often welcomes guest players on the stage.
-The other core band members include virtuosic mandolinist (and guitarist) Doubting Thomas Romero and singer/dancer/washboard/bass drum and uke player Empress Raheemah Nitoto (plus French Gypsy fiddler St. Jean-Pierre Duboucheron for SoCal shows).
+Led by Caine (on acoustic guitar, banjo, and lead vocals), the THREE TIMES BAD collective currently performs as a power trio and often welcomes guest players on the stage.
+The other core band members include virtuosic mandolinist (and guitarist) Doubting Thomas Romero and singer/dancer/washboard/bass drum and uke player Empress Aaliyah Raheemah Nitoto (plus French Gypsy fiddler St. Jean-Pierre Duboucheron for SoCal shows).
 In the great backcountry gospel tradition, everyone in the group stomps and shouts.